 After the Liberal Democrats reneged on their agreement and went into coalition with Labour, Andrew (as Deputy Chairman Political and Election Agent for the Harlow party) led the opposition for the next four years until the historic events of four years ago saw Harlow turn blue, a feat followed in 2009 by a clean sweep in the County Council elections and then culminating in 2010 with the election of Robert Halfon as Harlow’s first Conservative MP since 1997.

-He was re-elected as President of the European New Towns Platform, a pan-European body that represents 32 new towns in 12 countries, in 2011.
-He represented the East of England on the Local Government Association’s Europe and International Forum.
+He served as President of the European New Towns Platform, a pan-European body based in Brussels that represented 32 new towns in 12 countries, in 2009 -2013 and represented the East of England on the Local Government Association’s Europe and International Forum.